Sebastix/my.nostrver.se/README.md

 ## Roadmap

 - [ ] Implement inline references with NIP-27
+- [ ] When you update your metadata / bio (kind 0) add the option to share your new bio in a text note (kind 1)
 - [ ] Add a view with trending events (https://api.nostr.band/)
 - [ ] Make it lighter, less is more
   - Make it easier to maintain